teodr97/Multiprocessing-Nth-Prime-Number-Calculator-Python/README.md

 This is my first complete attmept at making a program that calculates the first 'N' prime numbers using more than one process.
 Please tell me if you find anything wrong in here or if you encounter any problems and I'll try to find a solution.
+I made this as a learning project.

 Modules & packages imported within the project:
 - multiprocessing